Drive storage FAQ for admins

 Content created with Docs editors or My Maps doesn't count toward storage quotas.
 To learn more, see What uses my storage space?.

 Individual users can only upload 750 GB each day between My Drive and all shared drives.
-Users who reach the 750-GB limit or upload a file larger than 750 GB will be blocked from uploading additional files that day.
+Users who reach the 750-GB limit or upload a file larger than 750 GB will not be able to upload additional files that day.
 Uploads that are in progress will complete.
 The maximum individual file size that you can upload or synchronize is 5 TB.

 Drive storage is for users and Cloud Storage is for developers.